sudhxnva/valo-store-bot/README.md

 A simple Discord bot that retrieves the skins on sale in one’s Valorant store.
 Forked from https://github.com/sudhxnva/valo-store-bot

 ## Fork Update:
-1. Bot now working again, with my `valorant.js` fork (`@survfate/valorant.js`) here: https://github.com/survfate/valorant.js
+* Migrated to `Discord.js v13`

+* Change `valorant.js` to use my forked package (`@survfate/valorant.js`) instead, you can view the source here: https://github.com/survfate/valorant.js

-2. Added Night Market for the bot:
+* Added Night Market for the bot:

 `!market` command on a server to retrieve the current Night Market.

 ![image](https://user-images.githubusercontent.com/10634948/145446609-f8474337-a6a9-4940-bd78-83065aba545a.png)

-3. Add support to the following values to the `.env`:
+* Add support to the following values to the `.env`:

    ```
    CONTENT_LOCALE = "the_content_locale_string"